MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/atan-atanf-atanl-atan2-atan2f-atan2l.md

  Any numbers.

 ## Return Value
- `atan` returns the arctangent of `x` in the range –π/2 to π/2 radians. `atan2` returns the arctangent of `y/x` in the range –π to π radians.
+ `atan` returns the arctangent of `x` in the range -π/2 to π/2 radians. `atan2` returns the arctangent of `y/x` in the range -π to π radians.
 If `x` is 0, `atan` returns 0.
 If both parameters of `atan2` are 0, the function returns 0.
 All results are in radians.

  `atan2` uses the signs of both parameters to determine the quadrant of the return value.